mteoong/NBA-Classifier/README.md

 - Compared the accuracy of the predictor after 10 games, 20 games, and 81 games.
 Achieved a Root Mean Squared Error of 3.8% for the regression and 91% accuracy for the classifier.
 - Surprisingly, after 10 games the predictor was already quite accurate, and after 20 games the increase in accuracy with more games dropped off significantly.
 - Performed feature selection on over 60 statistics using the f_regression and SelectKBest functions to account for negative values (specifically for +/-, net rating, etc...).
-- Compared the results of popular 6 classification models and 6 regression models such as linear regression, random forest, KNN, and SVM.
+- Compared the results of 6 classification models and 6 regression models such as linear regression, random forest, KNN, and SVM.

 ## 2. Results Summary
 ![Screen Shot 2021-07-10 at 10 59 55 AM](https://user-images.githubusercontent.com/62133678/125149837-f8fdce80-e16d-11eb-956f-8a2765961b54.png)